samialperen/samialperen.github.io/publications.md

 # Manuscripts in Preperation, or Under Review
 * **Sami Alperen Akgun**, Hamza Mahdi, Shahed Saled and Kerstin Dautenhahn.
 2021.
-  "History of Social Robots: Starting from the Beginning"
+  "A Systematic Literature Review of The History of Social Robots — Past, Present and Future"
   In preperation.

 * **Sami Alperen Akgun**, Hamza Mahdi, Shahed Saleh, Moojan Ghafurian, Mark Crowley, and Kerstin Dautenhahn.
 2021.